 Experience savings of up to 1/3 below conventional cost on small-energy-footprint homes and nonprofit organizations

-Register for a free online webinar to learn how to install solar energy systems.
+Join our free online webinar to learn how to install solar energy systems.
 Then volunteer on solar energy projects in your community.

 Learn the basics of installing rooftop solar energy systems by volunteering with SunWork.
 This 3-hour online event teaches the basics of rooftop solar, solar equipment, electricity, and construction safety.
 This orientation is a great opportunity to learn about clean renewable energy.